 Back to the food… There is one of the best breakfast buffets imaginable in the morning, smoked salmon and meats with around 15 homemade accompaniments.
 Loads of muesli and cereal choices, including choco pops for the kids, plus salad items and cheeses.
-Eggs made to order are bought to the table, and there is a patisserie tray with the most delicious homemade patisseries including home-made muffins, patisseries stuffed with cinnamon and apple, all so good that you feel obliged to take one or two back to the room to scoff once your stomach accepts food again.
+Eggs made to order are brought to the table, and there is a patisserie tray with the most delicious homemade patisseries, including home-made muffins and patisseries stuffed with cinnamon and apple, all so good that you feel obliged to take one or two back to the room to scoff once your stomach accepts food again.

 In the evening, the food can only be described as exquisite and is delivered in one of the classiest fine dining restaurants I have experienced.
 Beautiful Alpine decor is complemented by generous Alpine flower arrangements (we had a lovely purple flower on our table) and six courses of deliciousness.
 The additional option is to order something different if the menu doesn’t take your fancy.
 It is one of the few menus that I have come across where the food is more beautiful and tastes even better than it sounds in the menu description.